nolanar/gaussian-blur/README.md

 The project can be run using [Keil µVision](http://www.keil.com/uvision/).

-The image can be viewed using displayImage.jar found in /veiwer.
-See the acompanying readme for details on how to use.
+The image can be viewed using [displayImage.jar](/display).
+See the accompanying readme for details on how to use.

 ## Description